Rook Endgame Basics

 This means that by the time the game reaches an ending, rooks are often the only pieces remaining alongside kings and pawns.
 Understanding rook endgame principles is therefore not a luxury but a necessity for any serious player.

-The good news is that rook endgames, despite their reputation for being drawn, contain far more winning chances than most players realise.
+The good news is that rook endgames, despite their reputation for being drawn, contain far more winning chances than most players realize.
 The side that understands the principles better will squeeze wins from positions that less knowledgeable opponents would draw.

 Rooks Behind Passed Pawns